Atharv-Heart/Heart-Readme/README.md

 # Heart-Readme
-# Atharv - Augmented Reality Historical Exploration
+# Atharv - A Tourism & History Augmented Reality Visualizer

 Welcome to Atharv, an innovative mobile app that combines augmented reality (AR) technology with historical preservation, navigation, gaming, and social elements.
 Explore the world's historical wonders and experience the past like never before.